Blyth Town Council would likeRead More

 • Cowpen • Croft • Isabella • Kitty Brewster • Newsham • Plessey • South Blyth • Wensleydale

-Blyth Town Council are introducing new Governance arrangements which will take effect from 10 May 2018.
-In addition to Full Council, there will be three main Committees, these will be the Community Development, Environment Committee and Governance.
+Blyth Town Council have introduced new Governance arrangements which took effect from 10 May 2018.
+In addition to Full Council, there are now three main Committees, which are the Community Development, Environment Committee and Governance.
 The responsibilities of these Committees are as follows:

 Community Development: Community Grants, Events and Planning